openfaas/docs/docs/architecture/logs-provider.md

 ## Create a new log provider

 The [`github.com/openfaas/faas-provider/logs`](https://github.com/openfaas/faas-provider/tree/master/logs) package provides a Go interface and utilities to simplify the creation of a new log provider.
-Once you hae implemented the `Requester` interface the other package utilities can be used to create the required http server.
+Once you have implemented the `Requester` interface the other package utilities can be used to create the required http server.
 A very simple ["static" logs example can be found in the `faas-provider` repo](https://github.com/openfaas/faas-provider/tree/master/logs/example).